AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Results

-To answer RQ1, we first investigated whether task appraisals (value, identity, accountability, demands) predict developers’ (a) openness to AI support and (b) AI usage, and whether these relationships vary by developer characteristics (experience, AI dispositions).
+To answer RQ1, we first investigated whether developers' task appraisals predicted their (a) openness to AI support and (b) AI usage (outcomes), and whether these relationships varied by developers' experience and AI dispositions.

-For each outcome, we fit linear mixed-effects regressions~\cite{gelman2007data}, with appraisals as fixed effects; controls for developers’ SE and AI experience, and random effects for \textit{participant} and \textit{task type} to capture within-person and across-task dependence.
-Models were estimated for the full sample (Tab.~\ref{tab:hyp-coeff}) and, per our planned group analyses, stratified by risk tolerance and technophilic motivations (see ~\textsection~\ref{sec:theory}).
-Group analyses statistics are in supplemental~\cite{supplemental}.

-We checked for multicollinearity among the predictors before examining the results.
-All Variance Inflation Factors (VIFs) were~$<2$, well below the accepted cutoff of 5~\cite{hair2009multivariate}.
-We controlled false discovery rates (FDR) using the Benjamini–Hochberg procedure~\cite{thissen2002quick} and report results significant at $\alpha=.05$ after this correction.
+For each outcome, we fit linear mixed-effects regressions~\cite{gelman2007data}, with appraisals as fixed effects; controls for developers’ SE and AI experience, and random effects for within-\textit{participant} and across-\textit{task type} dependence.
+Models were estimated for the full sample (Tab.~\ref{tab:hyp-coeff}) and, per our planned group analyses, stratified by \textit{risk tolerance} and \textit{technophilic motivations} (recall ~\textsection~\ref{sec:theory}).
+Group analyses statistics are in~\cite{supplemental}.
+All Variance Inflation Factors (VIFs) were~$<2$ \cite{hair2009multivariate}, confirming lack of multicollinearity concerns.
+We controlled false discovery rates (FDR) using Benjamini–Hochberg~\cite{thissen2002quick} and report statistical significance after this correction.

-Table~\ref{tab:hyp-coeff} summarizes the regression results.
-All hypothesized effects (H1–H4,\textsection\ref{sec:theory}) were supported: each appraisal dimension significantly predicted both developers’ openness to and use of AI support in work.
-We report marginal ($R^2_m$; variance explained by fixed effects) and conditional ($R^2_c$; variance explained by fixed and random effects) fit indices as indicators of model fit~\cite{hair2009multivariate}.
+Table~\ref{tab:hyp-coeff} summarizes regression results.
+All hypothesized effects (H1–H4) were supported.
+We report marginal ($R^2_m$; variance from fixed effects) and conditional ($R^2_c$; variance from fixed and random effects) fit indices as indicators of model fit~\cite{hair2009multivariate}.

 \textbf{Task Value (H1)} positively predicted openness to and use of AI support.
-A one-standard deviation (SD) increase in perceived task value raised openness by .12 and use by .16 SD units (p < 0.001, FDR-corrected), with medium effects (.16, .18) holding other factors constant (Table~\ref{tab:hyp-coeff}).
-In short, when developers viewed a task as important, they were more likely to use AI for efficiency (e.g., automating rote steps, comprehension, collaboration, information retrieval).
-They, nonetheless, stressed retaining decision control, positioning AI as complementary rather than substitutive~(see~\textsection\ref{want-AI}).
+A one-standard deviation (SD) increase in perceived value raised openness by .12 and use by .16 SD units (p < 0.001, FDR-corrected), with medium effects (.16, .18) holding other factors constant (Table~\ref{tab:hyp-coeff}).
+When developers viewed tasks as important, they used AI to boost efficiency (e.g., seeking assistance in tedious steps).
+They, nonetheless, stressed retaining decision control~(see~\textsection\ref{want-AI}), positioning AI as complementary rather than substitutive.